hyperledger/bevel/docs/source/guides/fabric/add-new-channel.md

 [//]: # (SPDX-License-Identifier: Apache-2.0)
 [//]: # (##############################################################################################)

-# Add a new channel
+# Add a new channel to an existing network

 This guide explains how to add a new channel in a Hyperledger Fabric network using two methods: